pecampelo/url-shortener/README.md

   - express;
   - nodemon for simultaneous alterations;
   - postgres;
+  - jest for test driven development;
+2. Create a test file that will at first fail the test, as there is no code written.
+After, the code will be written so the test will succeed.

-2. Set up an Express app for the server.
+3. Set up an Express app for the server.
-3. Create a static front-end file with forms.
+4. Create a static front-end file with forms.
-4. Create a unit testing component.
+5. Create a unit testing component.
-5. Write down the HTTP request methods;
+6. Write down the HTTP request methods;
-6. Connect the database;
+7. Connect the database;
-7. Use Postman to develop API
+8. Use Postman to develop API;
+9. Refactor code more if possible.
-8. Package through Docker.
+10. Package through Docker.

 ## How does it work?